Bendigo: Climate

 Bendigo has a dry temperate climate with warm, variable summers and cool, cloudy winters.
-Under the Köppen-Geiger classification, it lies on a humid subtropical/cold semi-arid transitional climate zone (Cfa/BSk), due to its location being on the boundary of the hot, dry inland areas to the north and the cool, damp Southern Ocean to the south.
+Under the Köppen-Geiger classification, it lies on a humid subtropical/cold semi-arid transitional climate zone (Cfa/BSk), due to its location on the boundary of the hot, dry inland areas to the north and the cool, damp Southern Ocean to the south.
 Bendigo gets 109.9 clear days annually.

 The mean minimum temperature in January is 14.3 °C and the maximum 30.2 °C, although temperatures above 35 °C are commonly reached.
 The highest temperature officially recorded was 45.4 °C, during the 2009 southeastern Australia heat wave.
 There is also a disputed recording of 47.4 °C (on 14 January 1862).
-Summers are also subject to cold weather: on 2 February 2005, the maximum temperature did not exceed 11.5 °C all day.
+Summers are also subject to cold weather: on 2 February 2005 the daily maximum did not exceed 11.5 °C.

-The mean minimum temperature in July is 2.7 °C and winter minima below 0 °C are recorded on 26.1 days per year on average.
-Mean maximum temperature in July is 12.7 °C. Most of the city's annual rainfall of 504.6 mm falls between June and September as cold fronts.
-Snowfalls are rare; however, sleet occurs and rain commonly falls at temperatures below 5 C on account of the city's exposed location.
+The mean minimum temperature in July is 2.7 °C and minima below 0 °C are recorded on an average of 26.1 days annually.
+The mean maximum temperature in July is 12.7 °C. Most of the city's annual rainfall of 504.6 mm falls between June and September as cold fronts.
+Snowfalls are rare; however, sleet occurs and rain commonly falls at temperatures around 5 C or less.
 Frosts are a common occurrence during the winter and spring, though hampered by the frequent cloud cover.